Macy's 'Believe' Campaign Invites Kids to Mail Letters to Santa to Benefit Make-A-Wish®

 Macy's is teaming up with Make-A-Wish® to spread holiday cheer to children.

-It's beginning to look at lot like Christmas and Macy's is teaming up once again this year with Make-A-Wish to spread holiday cheer to sick children.
+Nov.
+10, 2016— -- It's beginning to look at lot like Christmas, and this year Macy's is once again teaming up with Make-A-Wish® to spread holiday cheer to children with life-threatening medical conditions.

-As part of its fifth annual Macy's "Believe" campaign, Macy's is inviting kids all across the country to believe by dropping off a letter for Santa at a local Macy's Santa Mail letterbox.
-For each and every stamped letter dropped off in a Santa Mail letter box through Christmas Eve, Macy's will donate $1 to Make-A-Wish, up to $1 million, to help grant wishes for children who have life-threatening diseases.
+As part of its ninth annual "Believe" campaign, Macy's is inviting believers of all ages across the country to drop off a letter to Santa in the big red letterbox at their local Macy's or visit macys.com/believe and email their letter to Santa.
+For each letter collected in stores and online through Christmas Eve, Macy's will donate $1 to Make-A-Wish, up to $1 million, to help grant wishes for children battling serious illnesses.

-Make-A-Wish has granted wishes for children with life-threatening illnesses since 1980, making over 200,000 wishes become a reality, from meeting a celebrity role model, to becoming a rock star for a day, starring in a Broadway play, swimming with dolphins, visiting Disneyland and more.
+Make-A-Wish has granted wishes for children since 1980, making more than 270,000 wishes become a reality, from meeting a celebrity role model, to becoming a rock star for a day, seeing snow for the first time, swimming with dolphins, and more.